 A subsequent court order was filed October 7, 2013 (the "Court Order") permitting an amendment to the Builder's Remedy Ordinance (the AH zone).
-The order approved a "Draft Quarry Overlay Ordinance" that permits "the uses of quarrying, reclamation and related industrial uses on a portion of the Meer Property."
+The order has attached an Exhibit A entitled "Draft Quarry Overlay Ordinance" that permits "the uses of quarrying, reclamation and related industrial uses on a portion of the Meer Property."
 The order permits the Borough to add "any appropriate land use restrictions, guidelines and requirements that the Borough Land Use Board and/or Borough Council deem appropriate."
 The Court determined that the quarrying, reclamation and related industrial uses are not inconsistent with the inclusionary development.
 The accompanying "Aerial Map" delineates the Meer Tract and the adjoining Tilcon Quarry Tract.